By Kansas Attorney General Derek Schmidt

 - If the salesperson says it is a special deal for “today only,” it's probably too good to be true.

-Last year, the Kansas Legislature passed an additional measure to protect consumers from fraudulent door-to-door salespeople.
+In 2016, the Kansas Legislature passed an additional measure to protect consumers from fraudulent door-to-door salespeople.
 For those bad actors who have been previously banned by a court order from conducting door-to-door sales in Kansas, it is now a crime for them to continue soliciting door-to-door.
 In April, we secured the first conviction under this new law in a case brought by our office.
 Earlier this month, that individual was sentenced to serve more than four years in prison for that charge, as well as other criminal charges brought by the Shawnee County District Attorney.

 If you encounter a door-to-door salesperson who does not follow these rules, contact your local police department, or call our Consumer Protection Division at (800) 432-2310.
 You can also file a complaint online at www.InYourCornerKansas.org.